-The 2009 Performance Plan will be approved by the Oregon Transportation Safety Committee (OTSC) on July 15, 2008 and subsequent approval by the Oregon Transportation Commission (OTC) will be requested on August 20, 2008.
-The majority of the projects will occur from October 2008 through September 2009.
+The 2009 Performance Plan was approved by the GAC on DUII and the GAC on Motorcycle Safety on July 11, 2008, the Oregon Transportation Safety Committee (OTSC) on July 15, 2008 and subsequent approval by the Oregon Transportation Commission (OTC) was secured on August 20, 2008.
+The majority of the projects occurred from October 2008 through September 2009.

-The process for identification of problems, establishing performance goals, developing programs and projects is detailed on page iii.
-A detailed flow chart of the grant program planning process is offered on page iv, Overview of Highway Safety Planning Process.
+The process for identification of problems, establishing performance goals, developing programs and projects is detailed on page 2.
+A detailed flow chart of the grant program planning process is offered on page 3, Overview of Highway Safety Planning Process.